Boeing P-8 Poseidon: New Zealand

 Four P-8As were ordered in March 2019.
 The RNZAF is planning to operate the type for at least 30 years.
 In September 2020, the inaugural Royal New Zealand Air Force crew for the P-8A graduated training at Jacksonville, Florida.
 This crew is to then qualify as instructors to train the first RNZAF crews back in New Zealand.
-The first P-8A was delivered in December 2022 with three more aircraft delivered as of July 2023.
+The first P-8A was delivered in December 2022, with three more aircraft delivered as of July 2023.

+On 15 April 2026, an RNZAF P-8A Poseidon flew within 120 nautical miles of the Senkaku/Diaoyu Islands, a group of uninhabited islets administered by Japan but claimed by China, monitoring North Korean sanctions evasions at sea in North Asia under UN Security Council resolutions, which NZ has contributed to since 2018.
+New Zealand Defense Force officials confirmed that the flight was conducted in international airspace and followed standard procedures for monitoring maritime activity.
+"The action undermined China's security interests, increased risks of misunderstanding and miscalculation, and gravely disrupted the order of civil aviation in relevant airspace," said Guo Jiakun, Chinese diplomat, spokesperson for the Ministry of Foreign Affairs of China.
+A spokesperson for the NZDF said the crew of the P-8 operated professionally and in accordance with international law and civil aviation procedures for the region and that the "NZDF has reviewed the routes flown and all available information.
+We have no data which indicates they disrupted civil aviation."
+When the New Zealand Foreign Affairs Minister Winston Peters' office was approached for comment, a statement released said they had nothing to add to NZDF's response on the matter.
+The Defence Minister Chris Penks' office also said it had no further comment beyond NZDF's statement.

 South Korea

 In 2013, the Defense Acquisition Program Administration (DAPA) commenced a procurement program to acquire up to 20 ASW aircraft to replace the Republic of Korea Navy's fleet of 16 P-3Cs; possible candidates included the C-295 MPA, P-8, Saab Swordfish and the SC-130J Sea Hercules.
 DAPA considered procuring 12 to 20 ex-USN Lockheed S-3 Vikings.
 In 2017, the ROKN canceled plans to buy refurbished S-3s.

 On 26 June 2018, it was announced that DAPA had selected the P-8 and would acquire six aircraft through the US Foreign Military Sales program.
 On 13 September 2018, the US state department stated it supported the sale of 6 P-8s and notified Congress.
 South Korea ordered six P-8As in March 2019 with aircraft delivered in 2024.